 Augusta, Georgia 30912-4060

 The objective of this one-year fellowship is to provide a broad experience in all clinical and research aspects of training within the field of Laryngology.
-This will include professional voice, routine voice care, evaluation and treatment of dysphagia and aspiration, laryngeal dystonia treatment, in office surgical procedures, as well as the full spectrum of surgical laryngology.
+This will include professional voice, routine voice care, evaluation and treatment of dysphagia and aspiration, laryngeal dystonia treatment, interpretation of high resolution manometry in office surgical procedures, as well as the full spectrum of surgical laryngology.
 This includes endoscopic microflap surgery, laryngoplasty and arytenoid adduction, endoscopic and open treatment of airway stenosis, endoscopic cancer surgery and sophisticated dysphagia procedures.
 The diagnosis and treatment of laryngopharyngeal reflux as well as laryngeal electromyography, specifically, will be emphasized.

 It is the intent of the fellowship program to enable the fellows to establish and build a sophisticated laryngology center of their own in the academic or private practice arenas.